Ayelet Giladi: Her work

-Since 2005 She teach how to recognize sexual abuse of children, conduct qualitative research, and report on the phenomenon.
-In addition, Giladi consults with a variety of organizations, and conducts training about sexual abuse at an early age.
+Since 2005, she has taught how to recognize sexual abuse of children, conduct qualitative research, and report on the phenomenon.
+In addition, Giladi consults with a variety of organizations and conducts training about sexual abuse at an early age.

-She has authored prevention programs for personal empowerment, mutual respect and preventing sexual harassment amongst children and youth for use with children age 4 to 7 and 8 to 10 and 11 to 13 and from 14 to 18, and a play about sexual harassment among youth.
+She has authored prevention programs for personal empowerment, mutual respect and preventing sexual harassment amongst children and youth for use with children aged 4 to 7 and 8 to 10 and 11 to 13 and from 14 to 18, and a play about sexual harassment among youth.

 The prevention programs are operated through the Voice of the Child Association and widely used in kindergartens as well as in public and private schools throughout Israel.

 Clients served by the association include young children with visual impairments, children from various religious backgrounds, new immigrant children, especially from Ethiopia, and Arab children.

-At 2011 in Voice of the Child Association Honor certificated from the Israeli Ministry of Education.
+In 2011 in Voice of the Child Association Honor certificated from the Israeli Ministry of Education.

-Giladi has spoken about sexual abuse at an early age to the Knesset (Israeli Parliament), in the Israeli supreme court and at international conferences in the United States and England.
+Giladi has spoken about sexual abuse at an early age to the Knesset (Israeli Parliament), in the Israeli Supreme Court and at international conferences in the United States and England.

 She trains family judges, physicians, nurses, psychologists, educators and school administrators, social workers, parents and children about the phenomenon.

-In her work at the NCJW at the Hebrew university, Giladi is also the National HIPPY (Home Instruction for Parents and Preschool Youngsters) Director in Israel.
+In her work at the NCJW at the Hebrew University, Giladi is also the National HIPPY (Home Instruction for Parents and Preschool Youngsters) Director in Israel.
 HIPPY Israel currently serves over 3000 families a year.
 Giladi oversees seven prevention programs educating at-risk families before the birth of the child until the child is seven years old in approximately 90 municipalities.
 Giladi initiated and runs three different courses in Ultra-Orthodox, Bedouin and Ethiopian communities designed to enable women to enter the workforce in early childhood centers.
 Two new courses recently opened for the Ultra-Orthodox women training them to become directors of early childhood day care centers.
 In addition to working with Arab, Druze and Bedouin Israelis, Giladi has recently started working with Arab speaking refugees currently seeking safety in countries across Europe and Canada.

-In August, 2008 Giladi received the Certificate of Recognition from ICASH – International Coalition against Sexual Abuse – for her contribution to Sexual abuse Research.
+In August 2008, Giladi received the Certificate of Recognition from ICASH – International Coalition against Sexual Abuse – for her contribution to Sexual abuse Research.
 In February 2010' Giladi won an award from the ISS – Israel Sociological Society – for being a Practicing Sociologist for Young Children and Youth.